valenottaviano/PROG1-Practice-1/README.md

-# Practice 1: Introduction to C
-## Subject: Programación 1
+# Subject: Programación 1

-Usage of basic concepts such as:
+This repo will contain all of the practice done in the second semestre of 2021.

+Practice 1
 - Basic structure of main function
 - Variables and constants
 - if statement

+Practice 2
+- n-dimentional arrays
+- for/while loops

+Practice 3
+- Usage of strings in C